 What is employee engagement?

-Put simply, engagement is how someone thinks, feels, and acts to help their organization achieve its goals.
+Put simply, employee engagement is how someone thinks, feels, and acts to help their organization achieve its goals.
 An employee engagement survey, then, measures the engagement of your people so that you can analyze the data and take action to improve employee engagement levels.